Rehovot: Education and culture

 The Minkov Orchard Museum was established in Rehovot with the assistance of the Swiss descendants of Zalma Minkov, whose husband planted the city's first citrus grove.

+Rehovot is also home to the annual Rehovot International Live Statues Festival which includes many international participants.

 Economy

 As of 2004, there were 41,323 salaried workers and 2,683 self-employed.
 The mean monthly wage for a salaried worker was ILS 6,732, a real change of −5.2% over the course of the previous year.
 Salaried males had a mean monthly wage of ILS 8,786 (a real change of −4.8%) versus ILS 4,791 for females (a real change of −5.3%).
 The mean income for the self-employed was 6,806.
 There were 1,082 people receiving unemployment benefits and 6,627 people receiving an income guarantee.
 In 2013, Rehovot had the highest average net monthly income among households in Israel, at NIS 16,800.

 Rehovot is home to numerous industrial plants, and has an industrial park in the western part of the city.
 Among them are the Tnuva dairy plant, the Yafora-Tavori beverage factory, and the Feldman ice cream factory.

 The Tamar Science Park, established in 2000, is a high-tech park of 1000 dunam at the northern entrance of the city.
 The Tamar Science Park adjoins the older Kiryat Weizmann industrial park.
-Although the entire extended science park is largely conceived as an area of Rehovot, the Kiryat Weizmann part is actually under the municipal boundaries of neighbouring Ness Ziona.
-Tamar Science Park is home to branches of leading hi-tech and bio-tech companies.
+Although the entire extended science park is largely conceived as an area of Rehovot, the Kiryat Weizmann part is actually under the municipal boundaries of neighboring Ness Ziona.
+Tamar Science Park is home to branches of leading hi-tech like Stratasys, Imperva, Applied Materials, El-Op and bio-tech companies like Aleph Farms.